 - To ensure equal access to quality care for diverse populations, Contractor shall adopt the federal Office of Minority Health Cultural and Linguistically Appropriate Service (CLAS) national standards. - b.
 Contractor shall be required to assess the demographic make-up and population trends of its service area to identify the cultural and linguistic needs of the eligible beneficiary population.
-Such studies are critical to designing and planning for providing appropriate and effective mental health and substance use disorder treatment services. - c.
-Upon request provide DBH with cultural specific service options available to be provided by Contractor. - d.
+Such studies are critical to designing and planning for providing appropriate and effective behavioral health and substance use disorder services. - c.
+Upon request provide DBH with culture-specific service options available to be provided by Contractor. - d.
 DBH recognizes that cultural competence is a goal toward which professionals, agencies, and systems should strive.
 Becoming culturally competent is a developmental process and incorporates at all levels the importance of culture, the assessment of cross-cultural relations, vigilance towards the dynamics that result from cultural differences, the expansion of cultural knowledge, and the adaptation of services to meet culturally-unique needs.
-Providing medically necessary specialty mental health and substance use disorder treatment services in a culturally appropriate and responsive manner is fundamental in any effort to ensure success of high quality and cost-effective behavioral health services.
+Providing mental health and substance use disorder treatment services in a culturally appropriate and responsive manner is fundamental in any effort to ensure success of high quality and cost-effective behavioral health services.
 Offering those services in a manner that fails to achieve its intended result due to cultural and linguistic barriers does not reflect high quality of care and is not cost-effective. - e.
 To assist the Contractor's efforts towards cultural and linguistic competency, DBH shall provide the following: - i.
 Technical assistance to the Contractor regarding cultural competency implementation. - ii.
 Demographic information to the Contractor on service area for service(s) planning. - iii.
 Cultural competency training for DBH and Contractor personnel.

 NOTE: Contractor staff is required to attend cultural competency trainings.
-Staff who do not have direct contact providing services to clients/consumers shall complete a minimum of two (2) hours of cultural competency training, and direct service clinical staff shall complete a minimum of four (4) hours of cultural competency training each calendar year.
-Contractor shall upon request from the County, provide information and/or reports as to whether its provider staff completed cultural competency training.
+Administrative staff shall complete a minimum of two (2) hours of cultural competency training, and direct service clinical

-- iv.
+- staff shall complete a minimum of four (4) hours of cultural competency training each calendar year. - iv.
 Interpreter training for DBH and Contractor personnel, when available. - v.
-Technical assistance for the Contractor in translating mental health and substance use disorder services information to DBH's threshold language (Spanish).
-Technical assistance will consist of final review and field testing of all translated materials as needed. - vi.
+Technical assistance for the Contractor in translating mental health and substance use disorder services information to DBH's threshold language (Spanish). - vi.
 Monitoring activities administered by DBH to demonstrate documented capacity to offer services in threshold language or contracted interpretation and translation. - vii.
 Contractor's written organizational procedures must be in place to determine multilingual and competency level(s). - viii.
-The Office of Cultural Competence and Ethnic Services (OCCES) may be contacted for technical assistance and training offerings at cultural\competency@dbh.sbcounty.gov or by phone at (909) 386-8223. - f.
-Contractor agrees to provide culturally competent services.
-Contractor shall ensue its policies, procedures, and practices are consistent with the principles outlined and are embedded in the organizational structure, as well as being upheld in day-to-day operations.
-Contractor shall ensure translation services are available for beneficiaries, as needed.
+The Office of Equity and Inclusion (OEI) may be contacted for technical assistance and training offerings at cultural\competency@dbh.sbcounty.gov or by phone at (909) 386-8223.